ccallawa/alyvix_doc/getting_started/install.rst

         C:\...\MyFolder> pip download alyvix

 #.
-Copy the entire directory onto the removable media, then copy that directory onto the target
+Copy the entire directory onto the target machine
-   machine

 #.
 Use the Python installer now on the target machine to
    :ref:`install Python following the instructions above <install_release_python_install>`